 Surveys for western burrowing owl were conducted by Dudek qualified biologists on April 12, May 3, May 24, and June 17, 2024.
+Follow-up wintering burrowing owl surveys were conducted on December 12, 2024, and January 4 and 11, 2025.
 Surveys followed recommended protocol outlined in Appendix D of the Staff Report on Burrowing Owl Mitigation (CDFW 2012).
 Surveys utilized data collected during the focused burrow surveys (Section 4.3.3) to walk transect no more than 20 meters apart within the Study Area.
 Biologists documented any sight or sign of western burrowing owl during the survey.